secureCodeBox/scb-cascades-demo/readme.md

 This is a "simple" setup of a couple of insecure VM's in a hetzner private network.

-This Setup was initially build for the OWASP Stammtisch Hamburg: https://www.meetup.com/owasp-hamburg-stammtisch/events/307174646/
+This Setup was initially build for the OWASP Hamburg Stammtisch: https://www.meetup.com/owasp-hamburg-stammtisch/events/307174646/

 The network consists of 5 VM's